BlueWinds/WarTechIIC/Campaigns.md

 ## How they work
 Campaigns have only a few top-level fields:
  - `name` - The name of the campaign.
 This should match the filename, and will be displayed to the player.
+ - `entrypoint` - A "fakeFlashpoint", which will appear on the map.
+When accepted, the player begins the campaign, moving to the `Start` node.
+See below for details on all the fakeFlashpoint fields.
  - `nodes` - A dictionary of named flow-control points.
 A campaign always begins with a node named `Start`.

 Each node is a sequential list of Entries, representing something presented to the player, some action they must take, or a flow-control statement (`goto`) telling the campaign what happens next.